okx/okexchain-docs/docs/developers/deploy/verify-contract.md

+# Verify Contract
-#Verify Your Contract on BscScan
+# Verify Your Contract on BscScan
 The recommended way to verify a smart contract is using plugin.
 It is easier to read, imports are maintained, licenses are maintained.

 Verified using Truffle